 Bronkhorst High-Tech BV the leaders in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

 In this blog I would like to share the development of a MEMS-based Coriolis instrument, currently the lowest flow measuring Coriolis mass flow sensor in the world.
 MEMS is short for Micro Electro Mechanical System.
-This unique Coriolis instrument is available for field tests now.
+This research started in 2018 and is still in progress.

 MEMS technology is similar to semi-conductor technology, but it is applied for sensors and miniature mechanical components instead of electronic chips.
 Well known applications of MEMS technology are airbag sensors, inkjet heads, pressure sensors, microphones, compasses, accelerometers, gyroscopes and time-base oscillators.
 For instance, a smartphone contains a lot of MEMS components and thermal flow sensors are widely used in air conditioning systems.